IoUCert: Robustness Verification for Anchor-based Object Detectors: Proof: Without Loss of Generality on Single Highest-Confidence Box

 \section{Proof: Without Loss of Generality on Single Highest-Confidence Box}

-We restate the assumption made in the paper: \textit{Without loss of generality, we assume inference outputs only the highest-confidence bounding box above a preset threshold, which does not affect the model’s original performance.}
+We restate the assumption made in the paper: \textit{Without loss of generality, we assume inference outputs only the highest-confidence bounding box above a preset threshold, which does not affect the model's original performance.}